A Floer fundamental group: Main definitions and statements.

-It is well known (\cite{Floer4},\cite{McDS}) that for a generic choice of $(H,J)$, moduli spaces of the first type are smooth manifolds whose dimension is prescribed by the index of the ends.
-The three other types of moduli spaces are used in \cite{PSS} (in conjunction with a Morse function that we do not use here) to define the PSS morphisms and compare Morse and Floer homology.
-Their regularity under a generic choice of the triple $(H,J,\star)$ follows from similar arguments to the first one.
+It is well known (see remark \ref{rk:StarIsRegular} below) that for a generic choice of $(H,J,\star,\cutoff)$, these moduli spaces are smooth manifolds whose dimension is prescribed by the end constraints and the homotopy class of the tube.

-\begin{remark} The last moduli space $\Mint(\star,\emptyset)$ is somewhat special with this respect since or $R=0$, it involves constant maps, for which the key argument of being ``somewhere injective'' fails.
-However, the following proposition ensures that constant spheres are indeed regular. \begin{proposition} Recall the projection $\Mint(\star,\emptyset)\xrightarrow{\pi}[0,+\infty)$.
+\begin{remark} The transversality issues for the three first moduli spaces are discussed in \cite{FHS}.
+The last moduli space $\Mint(\star,\emptyset)$ is somewhat special with this respect, one reason being that for $R=0$, it involves constant maps, for which the key argument of being ``somewhere injective'' fails.
+Transversality for the constant maps is particularly relevant to us since it implies that such curves are regular for the projection $\M(\star,\emptyset)\to\R$, which in turn means that they can be locally ``followed'' as $R$ varies (see proposition \ref{prop:FloerLoopStepsStar}).

+The following proposition ensures that constant spheres are indeed regular (for any almost complex structure). \begin{proposition} Recall the projection $\Mint(\star,\emptyset)\xrightarrow{\pi}[0,+\infty)$.
 For $R=0$, $\pi^{-1}(R)$ consists in the single point $(u_{\star},0)$ where $u_{\star}$ is the constant map at $\star$.
-Moreover, this solution is regular, which means that (in the suitable functional spaces) the equation defining the moduli space $\M(\star,\emptyset)$ is a submersion at this point. \end{proposition}
+This solution is regular, which means that (in the suitable functional spaces) the equation ($F_{4,0}$) is a submersion at this point.
+In particular, $0$ is a regular value of $\pi$. \end{proposition}

 \begin{proof}[Sketch of proof] Glossing over the definition of the functional spaces in use, observe that the problem can be reformulated in terms of maps from $\CP^{1}$ to $M$ in the trivial homology class.
 For $R=0$, equation $(F_{4,R})$ simply becomes